Momentive to face critics as bankruptcy-exit plan goes before court

 The fight may not be as messy as it looks on paper.
 Creditors' grievances, while ardent, are narrow in scope, turning on Drain's interpretation of a few lines of contract language.

-The key objection comes from junior bondholders led by U.S. Bank NA, who would recover nothing under the plan.
-Owed some $382 million, U.S. Bank says it cannot be treated worse than the bondholders participating in the rights offering.
+The key objection comes from junior bondholders, led by U.S. Bank NA [USBUB.UL] as trustee, who would recover nothing under the plan.
+Owed some $382 million, the group cannot be treated worse than the bondholders participating in the rights offering, U.S. Bank says.

-Momentive has cited contract language pushing U.S. Bank's debt behind other creditors', but the bank claims the clause applies only to senior secured lenders, and that no other creditor group can stand ahead of it in the payback line.
+Momentive has cited contract language pushing the U.S. Bank group's debt behind other creditors', but the bank claims the clause applies only to senior secured lenders, and that no other creditor group can stand ahead of it in the payback line.

 Parties have acknowledged a win for U.S. Bank on that issue would upend the restructuring and send Momentive back the drawing board.
 The matter kicks off Monday's hearing, and if Drain sides with U.S. Bank early on, he could obviate the rest of the week's schedule.